Meesmoth/LCPP-Subway-Overhaul/README.md

 ![https://gtaforums.com/topic/998885-lta-subway-overhaul-120th-anniversary-edition/](logoupdated.png)

 # LCPP Subway Overhaul
 [Originally a GTA IV mod](https://github.com/Meesmoth/LTA-Subway-Overhaul), now ported over to GTA V for Liberty City Preservation Project users.
-A lore-friendly overhaul of Liberty City's subway system to faithfully resemble its real life counterpart.
+A lore friendly overhaul of Liberty City's subway system to faithfully resemble its real life counterpart.

 The goal of the mod is to provide a more immersive subway experience without breaking the game lore.